turingschool/front-end-curriculum/lessons/react-basic-lifecycle-methods-and-propTypes.md

 Per [the docs](https://facebook.github.io/react/docs/react-component.html#constructor), the `constructor()` method is called before the component is mounted onto the DOM.
 It is the first and only function called automatically whenever a `class` based component is created.

 Within the constructor it's important to immediately call `super()`, which allows `this` to have a defined value **within the constructor**.

 This does not mean that every class NEEDS a constructor.
+The [default constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor#Default_constructors) is used if you aren't modifying it.

-Rule of thumb is typically "if you have a constructor in your code, you must call super".
+Rule of thumb, though, is typically "if you have a constructor in your code, you must call super".
 In fact, browsers today will throw an error if you are using ES6 syntax and try to call a constructor method without `super()`.

 Let's take a minute to fire up a react component and watch the errors fire as we build out a class based component.
 Start a blank react project - feel free to use `create-react-app` for this lesson.